-An intimate revue that sheds light on lesser-known Sondheim masterpieces and his illustrious career.
+An intimate revue that sheds light on lesser-known Sondheim masterpieces, as well as his illustrious career.

-The exhilarating work represented here is nothing short of a revelation: the appealing melodies and astonishing craft of his first unproduced Broadway musical, written in his early 20s; the gut-busting numbers that didn't make it into A Funny Thing Happened On The Way To The Forum; the stark beauty of Pacific Overtures; the sweeping romanticism of Anyone Can Whistle; and a heartrendingly gorgeous ballad from his adaptation of The Frogs, originally staged in the Yale University swimming pool.
+The exhilarating work represented here is nothing short of a revelation: the appealing melodies and astonishing craft of his first unproduced Broadway musical, written in his early twenties; the gut-busting numbers that didn't make it into A Funny Thing Happened on the Way to the Forum; the stark beauty of Pacific Overtures; the sweeping romanticism of Anyone Can Whistle; and a heartrendingly gorgeous ballad from his adaptation of The Frogs, originally staged in the Yale University swimming pool.

 These rare gems are performed alongside some of Sondheim's best-loved miniature masterpieces in the simplest of one-act revues that is ideal for intimate theatres, cabaret spaces and concert halls.
 A perfect follow-up to the popular Side by Side by Sondheim; it is, by turns, howlingly funny, astoundingly clever, hauntingly beautiful and always entertaining.
 If you like Sondheim, you're gonna love You're Gonna Love Tomorrow.